-Hunter Hanson is a composer, songwriter, and music editor based in New York City whose music spans concert works, film scores, songwriting, and music production.
+Hunter Hanson is a composer, songwriter, and music editor based in New York City.
 He received his bachelor’s in music composition from Northwestern University where he was awarded the Presser Undergraduate Scholar Award for the Bienen School of Music.
 He went on to receive his master’s in Screen Scoring at NYU Steinhardt where he was awarded the Elmer Bernstein Award in Film Scoring.
-He is now an adjunct instructor in the Screen Scoring program at NYU where he teaches composition, contemporary screen scoring techniques, MIDI and DAW production, and music editing.
+He is currently an adjunct instructor in the Screen Scoring program at NYU Steinhardt where he teaches composition, contemporary scoring techniques, MIDI and DAW production, and music editing.
+In addition to his teaching duties, he also coordinates the annual Music and the Moving Image conference.

 Hunter’s concert music includes collaborations with ensembles such as The Fonema Consort, The Crossing, and Bearthoven, an NYC-based new music trio for whom he composed “Decision Fatigue” (“Merit Award” - Tribeca New Music).
 His scores often combine live electronics and instrumental performance, frequently searching for interplay between pop and classical idioms.